Main Page Content

 Example of Arts Integration

 In 2018, each grade level analyzed the character traits of superheroes and what makes them "super."
 They applied their findings and understandings to create their own original superheroes.
-Then they decided what art media they wanted to portray their original superhero.
+Then the students decided what art media they wanted to portray their original superhero.
 The students decided to portray their superheroes across three different mediums.

 - Kindergarten, first, and second graders portrayed their superheroes in an original movie.
 They wrote the script, created costumes, and made the props and scenes that would be used for their movie